geodynamics/pylith/docs/intro/preface.md

 The Computational Infrastructure for Geodynamics (CIG) ([geodynamics.org](https://geodynamics.org/)) is making this software and source code available to you at no cost in hopes that the software will enhance your research in geophysics.
 A number of individuals have contributed a significant portion of their careers toward the development of this software.
-It is essential that you recognize these individuals in the normal scientific practice by citing the appropriate peer-reviewed papers and making appropriate acknowledgments in talks and publications.
+It is essential that you recognize these individuals in the normal scientific practice by citing the appropriate software release and peer-reviewed papers as well as making appropriate acknowledgments in talks and publications.
 The preferred way to generate the list of publications (in BibTeX format) to cite is to run your simulations with the `--include-citations` command line argument, or equivalently, the `--petsc.citations` command line argument.
-The `--help-citations` command line argument will generate the BibTeX entries for the references mentioned below.
+The `--version` command line argument will generate the BibTeX entries for the references mentioned below.

-The following peer-reviewed paper discussed the development of PyLith:
+The following peer-reviewed paper discusses the development of PyLith:

 - Aagaard, B. T., M. G. Knepley, and C. A. Williams (2013).
 A domain decomposition approach to implementing fault slip in finite-element models of quasistatic and dynamic crustal deformation, *Journal of Geophysical Research: Solid Earth*, 118, doi: 10.1002/jgrb.50217.